 - What do you hope to gain from this writers’ retreat?

-B. Writing sample from the work(s)-in-progress of 8 to 10 pages (double-spaced for prose; single-spaced for poetry; in 12-pt Times New Roman or Arial font).
-Poetry samples may use others fonts only if typeface is integral to the project.
+B. Writing sample from the work(s)-in-progress of 8 to 10 pages (double-spaced for prose; in 12-pt Times New Roman or Arial font)

 All applicants will be notified of results within three weeks of the application deadline.

-After application packages have been processed to ensure they are complete and eligible, they will be shared with a peer assessment jury (composed of three professional authors contracted by the WFNS).
-If your application is successful, your application package will then be shared with the retreat mentor.
+After application packages have been processed to ensure they are complete and eligible, they are shared with an independent peer assessment jury (composed of three professional authors contracted by the WFNS).

 All application packages will be assessed based on the following criteria, weighted equally: